RedTroops/IOS-SDK/README.md

 **HTML5/Image Popups.**

-**List of banners.**

-**Setting Up RedTroops SDK 1.0 In Your Project**
+**Setting Up RedTroops SDK 2.0 In Your Project**

-Follow the steps below to get your RedTroops SDK 1.0 running:
+Follow the steps below to get your RedTroops SDK 2.0 running:

 1) Download the SDK from RedTroops' website.

-2) Drag & Drop folder to your project.
+2) Drag & Drop downloaded files (RedTroops.a + include) to your project.

 3) Add following framework: